ansible-collections/dellemc.enterprise_sonic/README.md

 Version compatibility
 ----------------------
-* Ansible version 2.10 or later
+* Ansible version 2.10 or higher
 * Enterprise SONiC Distribution by Dell Technologies version 3.1
-* Python 3.5.2
+* Python 2.7 or higher and Python 3.5 or higher

-> NOTE:
-     1. Community SONiC versions that include the Management Framework container should work as well, however, this collection has not been tested nor validated with community versions, nor is it supported.<br/>
+> **NOTE**: Community SONiC versions that include the Management Framework container should work as well, however, this collection has not been tested nor validated
-     2. Other Ansible supported Python version should work as well, however, this collection has not been tested nor validated with other Ansible supported Python versions
+        with community versions, nor is it supported.

 Sample playbooks
 -----------------